 But my parents had always taught us the value of saving.
 I decided that when I was fully vested I would max out my 401k even while I was making $42k and then $44k a year.
 Because the 401k is pre-tax, I saved a bunch on taxes by maxing it out, and I still had enough money coming in my paycheck for a simple existence.
 With the company match, I was saving about $20k in my 401k.
 Then I saved $5k in my Roth IRA.
 On top of that I saved a few thousand into my savings account and had saved a few thousand before and after this job while working odd jobs.
 So that’s the basic arithmetic answer of how I saved this money.

 The aggressive 401k contribution was a method of forced saving.
 After I made the election, I was far too lazy to do anything about it so I just had to adjust my spending.
 I benefitted from the tax savings, which came to an extra few thousand a year.
-I also benefitted from being a natural hermit and a scrooge.
+Being a natural hermit and a scrooge also helped.
 I was paying $800/month in rent.
 This was a reasonable rent 10 years ago but is on the low end for the Washington, D.C. area now, though I still see rents this low.
 We didn’t have a TV or cable.
 The furniture was sparse – scrounged from a collaboration of my office’s discarded furniture, Ikea and this sweet Jennifer Convertibles sleeper couch for $200.
 (Selling that couch was a huge mistake).

 We ate at home and I can’t remember doing a lot during these two years though I do remember studying for the LSAT.
 I went to work and I went home and did logic puzzles and wrote essays.
 On the weekends we visited our parents.
 Note: this is a highly effective way to save money and be completely lame.

 But the key was having the money withdrawn immediately.
 When my sparse paychecks arrived, that was all I could spend.
 And in fact, I didn’t even spend all of it.
-I think a lot of people may have worked jobs where they weren’t making bank right out of college and took this as an excuse not to save any money.
+I think a lot of people may have worked jobs where they weren’t making bank right out of college.
 Sometimes people think, “I need to make $X before I can save money.”
 If $X is barely over minimum wage, then perhaps this person is correct.
-But I think for many people, we can make changes and even if we aren’t making that much money, saving small amounts of money is valuable.
+But I think for many people, even if we aren’t making that much money, saving small amounts of money is valuable.
 And making it harder to spend money is an easy way of forcing yourself to do that.

 Well, I liquidated most of my retirement savings to pay for grad school.

-I’m sure a financial adviser would say I was foolish for withdrawing from my retirement accounts to pay for law school, and I probably was.
-I’m not going to argue this was a smart thing to do but it was what I felt at the time was a good use of my money.
+A financial adviser would say I was foolish for withdrawing from my retirement accounts to pay for school.
+I probably was.
+I’m not going to argue this was a smart thing to do.
+It was what I felt at the time was a good use of my money.
 (And to be fair, I did such a poor job of investing my money, it really hasn’t grown much even as the stock market has soared).
-My approach was, rather than to take out max federal and private loans, I took out the max federal loans and paid the rest with savings and strategic withdrawals from my retirement accounts.
+I took out the max federal loans and paid the rest with savings and strategic withdrawals from my retirement accounts.
 I didn’t take any private loans.

-As I will show as I continue in this series, the money I saved in these two years would have a snowball effect to provide a solid financial foundation for my future during and after law school.
-And even if I didn’t make the most use of my savings, having the savings themselves was a huge accomplishment in my mind.
+The money I saved in these two years would have a snowball effect to provide a solid financial foundation for my future during and after law school.
+Having the savings was a huge accomplishment in my mind.

-What I learned in my first four years of working was that I could live on very little, and I could be perfectly content.
+What I learned in my first four years of working was that I could live on very little.
+I also learned that I could be perfectly content on very little.
 That is a message that I have carried through with me my entire career and has helped me avoid lifestyle creep.